JesseJ713/Note-Wall/README.md

 ## USAGE
 #### Create a note

 From the landing page, click the _Create note_ button.
-This will allow the user to enter text and once submitted, will be sent to the database.
+This will allow the user to enter text and once submitted, will be stored in the database.

 #### View a note